Applicants for administrative and faculty positions are required to provide an on-site writing sample prior to their first on-site interview.

 - The timed exercise is 45 minutes in length.

-- Committee Chairs are to provide a quiet location with PC access.
+- Committee chairs are to provide a quiet location with computer access.

-- Make sure the designated timekeeper gives each candidate a 5 minute warning before calling time.
+- Make sure the designated timekeeper gives each candidate a five minute warning before calling time.

 - Ask all candidates the same question.

-- Writing sample proctors are to have candidates print, sign and date each page of the response.
+- Make sure writing sample proctors have candidates print, sign and date each page of the response.

-- Each writing sample is saved to a disk.
+- Save each writing sample to a disk.